Adrian has been a diesel and auto mechanic for 7 years. He is also a veteran and the recipient of the Driver and Mechanic badge.

-These crumbs are a clue that your brake pedal switch bumper has succumbed to old age and causing your brake light problem.
+These crumbs are a clue that your brake pedal switch bumper has succumbed to old age and caused your brake light problem.

 When age and heat get the best of the bumper, it cracks and falls out of place.
 With no bumper in place, the brake light switch has nothing to keep it in place, so the circuit remains open.

 To confirm this is the problem, slide your hand up along the brake pedal until you find an empty hole.